TritonDataCenter/rfd/rfd/0113/README.md

   be able to predict.
 - it would be *really* good if this could share the same "import from IMGAPI" (e.g. images.jo) code in IMGAPI already
+- what about 'DeleteImage' on the target image to cancel the copy job?
 - think about failed file transfer
 - think about retry
 - think about range-gets for retries to cope with huge image files